openimsdk/openkf/CONTRIBUTING.md

 > You can use the [Makefile](./Makefile)  to run Lint with the command `make lint`.

-`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/OpenIMSDK/OpenKF) OpenKF the unit test coverage data.

 > **Note**
 >
 > We use the [Makefile](./Makefile) utility, `make tese` to run the unit tests, and the `make cover` utility to check the unit test coverage.